markhng525/frugalgpt/README.md

 For the purposes of this interview we can mock the OpenAI and TextSynth Endpoints.

 ### Scorer
-Assume that we can use DistilBERT as
+Assume that we can use DistilBERT as the scorer.

 ### Datasets
 For the purposes of this study we restrict ourselves to the [Overruling](https://huggingface.co/datasets/LawInformedAI/overruling) dataset